SeldonIO/alibi-detect/CONTRIBUTING.md

 errors, the commit will fail and you will see the changes that need to be made.

 ## Testing
 We use `pytest` to run tests.
-To run all tests just call `pytest` from the root of the project.
+To run all tests just call `pytest alibi_detect` from the root of the project.
 Test files live together with the library files under `tests` folders.

 ## Linter